- The people cry out for truth that fills the soul

-So what are we to do in the presence of such strong social pressures and a preponderance of God phobias?
+So what are we to do in the presence of such strong social pressures and a preponderance of God hatred and phobias?
 We have to speak the truth anyway!
-(1, 2) The truth is that only the things we do in this life for the Creator’s purposes will last into eternity.
-If we live to please Adonai Avinu and not ourselves and/or secular society, then we will experience a hope that will never disappoint and a joy (שִׂמְחָה) and peace (שָׁלוֹם) that transcends all understanding:
+(1, 2) The truth is that all the things we do in this life for the Creator’s purposes will last for all eternity.
+If we live to please god our Father and not ourselves and/or secular society, then we will experience a hope that will never disappoint and a joy (שִׂמְחָה) and peace (שָׁלוֹם) that transcends all understanding:

 אך לא זאת בלבד; אנחנו מתהללים גם בצרות, שכן יודעים אנו כי הצרה מביאה לידי סבלנות, והסבלנות לידי עמידה בנסיון, ועמידה בנסיון לידי תקוה. והתקוה אינה מכזיבה, כי אהבת אלוהים הוצקה לתוך לבנו על-ידי רוח הקדש שנתנה לנו. פ